 2. The internet of things

-9 million 'things' are now connected to mobile networks (i.e. they contain a SIM card).
+Twenty five million 'things' are now connected to mobile networks (i.e. they contain a SIM card).
 This is expected to rise to thirty billion by 2030.
 Common applications for ‘machine to machine’ (M2M) connections are energy meters, vending machines and burglar alarms.

 The number of connections is expected to rise rapidly as smart meters are rolled out and M2M is used for applications such as the connected car, livestock tracking and environmental monitoring.

 4. Annual investment

 Every year, mobile operators invest around £2 billion in new network infrastructure, accounting for approximately 5% of all investment in plant and machinery in the UK.
 Investment goes towards new capabilities, more capacity and greater geographic coverage.

 6. Speed capability

 The mobile broadband speeds enabled by 4G have markedly increased utility and convenience.
 In just over 10 years, data speeds have increased by 1,000 times compared to 2G.
 Average download speeds are now in the range of 14-32 megabits per second.
 Early operational experience of download speeds from 5G are considerably faster, in the range of 130mbps to 240mbps.

 7. Demand for data

 8. Economic value

 The consumer surplus derived from mobile networks in 2019 is estimated £40 billion per annum.
 Mobile communications supports a supply chain of infrastructure, equipment, applications and content providers that accounts for 75,000 jobs.

 9. Social value

 The social impact of mobile connectivity is wide and varied.
 Mobile users make 20 million calls to the emergency services every year, while other social impacts include;

 - Access to government services such as employment, benefits and housing;